Giants–Jets rivalry

 The Giants–Jets rivalry is a National Football League (NFL) rivalry between the New York Giants and New York Jets.

 It is an intra-city, interconference matchup between the two NFL teams based in the New York metropolitan area.
 Since 1984, both clubs have shared a home stadium – Giants Stadium (from 1984 to 2009) and MetLife Stadium (since 2010).
 Thus, a Giants–Jets game can be referred to as "the shortest road trip in the league".
 It can also be referred to as a "sibling rivalry" since both teams play at and share the stadium.

 As the teams play in different conferences, the two teams only meet during the regular season once every four years, with their designated home games rotating every eight years, when the entire AFC East and NFC East are paired up against each other.
 However, beginning with the 2021 NFL season, an extra inter-conference game was created based on division rank and rotation cycle two years prior, In addition to annual preseason matchups, the only other way the two teams would meet would be in the Super Bowl, which has never occurred.

 The Giants lead the overall series, 8–7.
 The two teams have not met in the playoffs.

 History

 The New York Jets previously maintained a very tense rivalry with their in-town counterparts, the New York Giants, a rivalry that has since diminished due to the infrequency with which the teams meet in the regular season.
+Since the two teams play each other so infrequently in the regular season, some, including players on both teams, have questioned whether the Giants and Jets have a real rivalry.

 Its origins can be traced back to the formation of the American Football League in 1960, as a rival to the more established NFL.
 The upstart league decided to directly compete with the NFL's Giants, and granted a charter franchise to Harry Wismer, who proclaimed that New York was ready for another professional football team.
 Like the AFL and the NFL, their respective teams in New York fought for publicity, attention and fans.
-Since the two teams play each other so infrequently in the regular season, some, including players on both teams, have questioned whether the Giants and Jets have a real rivalry.
+In 1965, New York City Council member Matthew Troy filed a resolution for Mayor Robert F. Wagner Jr. to ask the Giants and Jets to play a game "for the benefit of sandlot", styling it after the Mayor's Trophy of the Mets–Yankees rivalry at the time.